 Winters and Green vegetables go hand in hand.
 We have an ample variety of green leafy vegetables in this season.
 Spinach (Palak), Fenugreek leaves (Methi), Mustard leaves (Sarson ka Saag) are well known for their taste and health benefits and enjoy the status of Delicacy all over.
-But at the same time, this Bathua leaves (Chenopodium), though super nutritious, is left somewhere behind and is not talk of the town.
+But at the same time, this Bathua leaves (Chenopodium), though super nutritious, is left somewhere behind and is not the talk of the town.

 Benefits of Bathua